JunnanDong/junnandong.github.io/_pages/about.md

   - /about.html
 ---

-<span style="font-family: Trebuchet MS; font-size: 16px">I am now a researcher at Tencent Youtu Lab, specializing in the research of Large Language Model-based techniques, e.g., GraphRAG and Agent.
+<span style="font-family: Trebuchet MS; font-size: 16px">I am now a researcher at Tencent Youtu Lab, specializing in the research of Large Language Model-based techniques, e.g., GraphRAG and Agents.
 I obtained my Ph.D. degree from The Hong Kong Polytechnic University, Department of Computing, supervised by [Prof. Xiao Huang](https://www4.comp.polyu.edu.hk/~xiaohuang/index.html) and [Prof. Qing Li](https://www4.comp.polyu.edu.hk/~csqli/).
 I was nominated by both the Department of Computing and the Faculty of Computer and Mathematical Science of Hong Kong Polytechnic University as the '**Best Research Postgraduate Student**' of 2024.</span>

 <span style="font-family: Trebuchet MS; font-size: 16px">My current research interests focus on <b>Large Language Models </b> and <b>Knowledge Graphs</b>, especially in exploring <b>GraphRAG</b> and <b>Agent</b> for various domains-specific scenarios.</span><br>